SUPPLEMENTAL SECURITY INCOME (SSI) OVERVIEW

 In most States, SSI beneficiaries also can get medical assistance (Medicaid)- to pay for hospital stays, doctor bills, prescription drugs, and other health costs.

-Most States also provide a supplemental payment to certain SSI beneficiaries.
+Many States also provide a supplemental payment to certain SSI beneficiaries.

 SSI beneficiaries may also be eligible for food assistance in every State except California.
-In some States, an application for SSI benefits also serves as an application for food assistance.
+In some States, an application for SSI also serves as an application for food assistance.

 SSI benefits are paid on the first of the month.